-The global virtual 3D nanorobots market is presumed to witness an increasing growth over the forecast period owing to the technological innovations, advancement in healthcare infrastructure in developed countries, introduction of advanced medical equipment, and increasing awareness among the clientele.
+The global virtual 3D nanorobots market is presumed to witness an increasing growth over the forecast period owing to the technological innovations, advancement in healthcare infrastructure in developed countries, the introduction of advanced medical equipment, and increasing awareness among the clientele.

 Although substantial breakthroughs have been made, there is still much work to be implemented before the concept becomes reality.
-The potential of new integrative field of science is expected to inspire many governments to dedicate significant resources to nanotechnology and prototype testing.
+The potential of a new integrative field of science is expected to inspire many governments to dedicate significant resources to nanotechnology and prototype testing.

 The U.S. National Science Foundation has launched an initiative, “Scientific Visualization,” to create awareness using supercomputers in depicting the technology to the world.
-As stated by the U.S. National Science Foundation, virtual 3D nanorobots market is expected to exceed USD 1 trillion by 2015.
+As stated by the U.S. National Science Foundation, the virtual 3D nanorobots market is expected to exceed USD 1 trillion by 2015.

 Market players have resorted to technological innovations to create state-of-the-art technologies as well as develop new applications for contemporary platforms, which are expected to drive the demand.
 The virtual 3D nanorobots industry is observing a growing trend of companies to build nanorobots.

 Firms are collaborating on technology platforms to develop new nanoproducts.
-Increasing adoption of technologically advanced systems is expected to drive the popularity.
-The virtual 3D nanorobots industry possesses significant opportunities due to the fact that nanorobots are useful in monitoring, diagnosing, and fighting sickness as well as curing HIV, cancer and other harmful diseases.
+Increasing the adoption of technologically advanced systems is expected to drive popularity.
+The virtual 3D nanorobots industry possesses significant opportunities due to the fact that nanorobots are useful in monitoring, diagnosing, and fighting sickness as well as curing HIV, cancer, and other harmful diseases.
 Moreover, they are also useful in treating and finding diseases and restoring the lost tissues at a cellular level.

 Key medical applications include dentistry, brain aneurysm, cancer detection and treatment, gene therapy, surgery, and nanomedicine.